balchua/boink/README.md

 ## To build and run
 1. Make sure you have `dep` installed in your system
-2. Go to the working directory `$GOPATH/src/go-k8s/`.
+2. Go to the working directory `$GOPATH/src/boink/`.
 3. Update all the dependencies using `dep ensure` to update all the dependencies.
 4. Do `go build`
-5. Finally to run the application `./go-k8s --config $KUBECONFIG --namespace <yournamespace>`.
-This allows the application to retrieve the kubernetes configuration.
+5. Finally to run the application `boink --config &KUBECONFIG --namespace test --label app=nginx --action stop`.

 ** If you need cluster admin, make sure you have the necessary administrator rights on the cluster.